-In Music, our main method of formative assessment is through verbal feedback which is given student achievement where required.
+Key strategies of effective formative assessment on a termly / half termly basis within KS3 Music include: In Music, our main method of formative assessment is through verbal feedback which is given continuously through all tasks.
+However, it is also used at more specific points Summative assessments are directly linked to PLCs and used as a means to assess the security and depth of understanding a student has attained against the key course content we have defined for them.
+They are consistent with departmental schemes of work and PLCs.
+They test the learning outcomes accurately and fairly and are capable of effectively differentiating levels of Interim Implementation (Termly / Half Termly) At the midpoint of each half term - formative assessment of practical tasks is carried out and this is noted down in the students' workbook.
+Along with a NOW task which the student can move forward The starter activities, although they are formatively assessed on a weekly basis develop through the half term to give an overview of students' developing knowledge and use of vocabulary. student achievement where required.
 Summative assessments are teacher assessed and moderated.

-Interim

-Implementation

-(Termly / Half Termly)

-- At the midpoint of each half term formative assessment of practical tasks is carried out and this is noted down in the students' workbook.
-Along with a NOW task which the student can move forward - The starter activities, although they are formatively assessed on a weekly basis develop through the half term to give an overview of students' developing knowledge and use of vocabulary.

-Year 7:

-Deadline for Summative Assessment 1: W/C 15th January 2024

-We will use our half term 1 SoW as a baseline assessment of the students' musical ability.
-This will be reported as our summative assessment 1 Deadline for Summative Assessment 2: W/C 22nd April 2024

-The reported data for this deadline will combine our practical summative assessments over half terms 2,3 and 4 (by which time all students will have completed the same 3 topics) alongside a listening and knowledge test which will be the same for all classes.

-Year 8:

-Deadline for Summative Assessment 1: W/C 11th December 2023

-The reported data for this deadline will combine our practical summative assessments over half terms 1 & 2 alongside a listening and knowledge test.
-Deadline for Summative Assessment 2: W/C 15h April 2024

-The reported data for this deadline will combine our practical summative assessments over half terms 3,4 and 5 alongside a listening and knowledge test.

-Year 9:

-Deadline for Summative Assessment 1: W/C 8th January 2024

-The reported data for this deadline will combine our practical summative assessments for half term 1

-Deadline for Summative Assessment 2: W/C 20th May 2024

-The reported data for this deadline will combine our practical summative assessments for half term 2 alongside a listening and knowledge test.
+Year 7: Deadline for Summative Assessment 1: W/C 15 th January 2024 A colour grade will be generated from practical assessments in 7Aut1 and 7Aut2 and an assessment of vocabulary and listening using MS Forms.
+Deadline for Summative Assessment 2: W/C 22 nd April 2024 A colour grade will be generated from practical assessments in 7Spr1 and 7Spr2 and an assessment of vocabulary and listening using MS Forms.
+Year 8: Deadline for Summative Assessment 1: W/C 11 th December 2023 A colour grade will be generated from practical assessments in 8Aut1 and 8Aut2 and an assessment of vocabulary and listening using MS Forms.
+Deadline for Summative Assessment 2: W/C 15h April 2024 A colour grade will be generated from practical assessments in 8Spr1 and 8Spr2 and an assessment of vocabulary and listening using MS Forms.
+Year 9: Deadline for Summative Assessment 1: W/C 8 th January 2024 A colour grade will be generated from practical assessments in 9Aut1 and 9Aut2 and an assessment of vocabulary and listening using MS Forms.
+Deadline for Summative Assessment 2: W/C 20 th May 2024 A colour grade will be generated from practical assessments in 9Spr1 and 9Spr2 and an assessment of vocabulary and listening using MS Forms.